 Concrete Dust Control Trailer

-Concrete and Water Trailers
+Concrete and Water Regulation with Trailers

 Dust control while cutting concrete at construction and building sites is a serious concern for any contractor or development company.
 When saws carve into concrete, they create a dust cloud of silica particles.
 This material can cause major health problems when breathed in, including lung disease, silicosis, and chronic obstructive pulmonary disease.
 Wetting or misting concrete before cutting greatly reduces the amount of particles released into the air and protects workers from inhaling silica dust.